julien-ctx/julien-ctx/README.md

 ### Ongoing Projects

-📱 I am currently developing a mobile app for a well-known french company, using React Native.
+📱 I am currently developing a mobile app from scratch for a french company, using React Native.

 ### Tools